nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 spinning disks.

 [mtxdb](https://github.com/Wombat-Foundation/mtxdb) takes the opposite approach:
-**never mutate records, never delete records, never tombstone records.** Every node is content-addressed and appended once.
-Garbage collection is a background repack that rewrites only reachable data in a chosen traversal order.
+**never mutate individual records.** New records are appended; a collection can be deleted logically, and physical space is reclaimed by a background repack that rewrites reachable data in a chosen traversal order.
 The result is a storage engine with constant-time _in-memory_ index probes and a layout that can make selected graph walks much more sequential.

 Custom binary format, inspired by `libmdbx` and `LeanStore` (also `SplinterDB`, `Fjall`, `git-repack`, and `PGM-index` — the last one mostly as a counterexample; a learned index over uniformly random hashes degenerates to the flat fanout table below, so that's just what's built).
-Compile times under 3 seconds.
-One `unsafe` block in the whole crate, for `mmap2` — reads make effectively zero syscalls, mapped straight to their offset by the index below.
+The core crate isolates one `unsafe` block for `memmap2`; after a shard is mapped, steady-state reads can access its bytes without a read syscall.
 An index probe takes a few memory operations; a cache miss still pays for the record read.
-The cache makes repeated accesses cheap, not literally free.
+The cache helps writes and swizzled nodes, rather than turning every cold lookup into an LRU entry.

 The POPCOUNT-indexed HAMT trie, WAL, transactions, and snapshots aren't built yet — see [Roadmap](#roadmap).